COMBAT BASICS

 • Grapples get a bonus from your Strong perk.

-[jump kicks, tackles, etc.]
+[jump kicks, tackles, acrobatic moves, sweeps, headbutts, bites, foreign objects, etc.]

-• Rushes use your REFLEX stat.
+• Dynamic attacks use your REFLEX stat.

 FIGHT!